jhumelsine/jhumelsine.github.io/table-of-contents.md

 Play with the implementation.
 Add tests.
 Refactor the demo.
 Copy the demo into Generative AI platform for analysis and comments.

 **NOTE:** While developing this section, it became obvious to me that I had not provided as many complete code demos as I should have.
 I will slowly add them retroactively and provide references here when provided.
+I may also reorganize the list once it gets more content.

 * [Command Design Pattern](https://jhumelsine.github.io/2023/09/18/command-design-pattern.html#complete-demo-code)
 * [My Design Process](https://jhumelsine.github.io/2024/05/28/design-process.html#references), which includes a Circuit Design implementation for the design featured in the blog.